guibou/PyF/Readme.md

 ## Error reporting

-Template haskell is generally known to give devellopers a lot of frustration when it comes to error message, dumping an unreadable piece of generated code.
+Template haskell is generally known to give developers a lot of frustration when it comes to error message, dumping an unreadable piece of generated code.